-Essays earning a score of 6 adequately analyze how Wilson's satire illustrates the unproductive nature of some debates about environmentalism.
+Essays earning a score of 6 adequately analyze the strategies Marquart uses to characterize the upper Midwest.
 They develop their position with evidence and explanations that are appropriate and sufficient, referring to the passage explicitly or implicitly.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 analyze how Wilson's satire illustrates the unproductive nature of some debates about environmentalism.
-The evidence or explanations used may be uneven, inconsistent, or limited.
+5 Essays earning a score of 5 analyze the strategies Marquart uses to characterize the upper Midwest.
+The evidence or explanations used may be uneven, inconsistent or limited.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.